Student Bank Accounts - Picking the Best Deal While You Study

 - Up to $1,000 interest-free overdraft

-- $3.80/month facility fee for an overdraft
+- No fee for the overdraft facility

 Our view: The Co-operative bank trumps every bank by offering free ATM use anywhere, but has a limited $1,000 overdraft that costs $42/year to have.
 There is an excellent deposit rate of 5.55%.
 The drawback of the service is that there are a limited number of branches (27 nationwide) which may be inconvenient.